 Summary of Admissions

+Taft Law School (TLS) evaluates each applicant through a comprehensive admissions process designed to assess potential for success in our online Juris Doctor program.
+Below is an overview of policies, requirements, and important considerations.
 Consistent with Taft Law School’s stated mission of providing unique and innovative distance learning educational program to qualified applicants at a reasonable cost allowing for positive career outcomes in the law, business, and education sectors, the school has instituted four categories of applicants: regular, special, international, and transfer.

 State Authorization – For Online Students from States Other Than California the U.S. Department of Education requires that any U.S. university offering online or distance education programs to citizens in a state where it is not physically located to meet those other states’ requirements to legally offer postsecondary, online education to their residents.
 The regulations for authorization vary from state to state.
 Due to this regulation, Taft Law School is not accepting for admission, applicants who reside in the following states: